What Are Skilled Positions In Football?

 What are the Positions in Football?

-There are many positions in football.
 The football team is divided into three units: the offense, defense, and special teams.
-On offense, positions include the quarterback, running back, wide receiver, tight end, and linemen.
+On offense, positions include the quarterback, running back, wide receiver, tight end, and offensive linemen.
 On defense, positions include linebacker, cornerback, safety, and defensive linemen.
-Special teams positions include the kicker, punter, and long snapper.
-There are more specific variations of all of these positions that come into play in other areas of the game.
+Special teams positions include the kicker, punter, holder, returner, and long snapper.
+There are more specific variations of all of these positions that come into play depending on what is specifically happening within the game.